MLI-lab/early_stopping_double_descent/README.md

 ```
 and can be installed with `pip install -r requirements.txt`.

+For this code to run it requires the CIFAR dataset tranformed to an `.npz` file and located in `./datasets` inside the root directory.
+CIFAR dataset does not come in that format and has a separate raw format.
+You need to download and convert the dataset before running for `MCNN`(5 layer conc neural net).
+Run the following to achieve this -

+`python3 get_dataset.py`

 # Usage

 All the figures in the paper can be reproduced by running the respective notebooks as indicated below:

 **Figure 2**: Bias-variance trade-off curves for the linear regression model can be reproduced by running the `sum_bias_variance_tradeoffs` notebook.